 Individuals with a fixed mindset believe both intelligence and talent are things we are born with.
 They respond negatively when they fail, which leads them to be less likely to try something new, now or in the future, for fear of failure or fear of not being seen to fail.

-In the workplace this can lead to behaviours such as covering up mistakes, blaming others and ignoring constructive feedback.
-They are easily threatened by others’ achievements which can lead to controlling behaviour, both in how they handle and take credit for their own work and how they treat colleagues and subordinates.
+In the workplace, this can lead to covering up mistakes, blaming others and ignoring constructive feedback.
+They are easily threatened by others’ achievements, which can lead to controlling behaviour, both in handling and taking credit for their own work and how they treat colleagues and subordinates.
 The ramifications of a fixed mindset are poor for individual development as well as team cohesion and the culture of an organisation.

 The benefits to participants include:

 - Recognising how to be more curious and constantly seek ways to improve how they carry out their role and achieve objectives

 - Understanding how to identify and build their strengths